herbie-fp/egg-herbie/README.md

-# A fork of mwillsey/egg for use in herbie
+# An ffi interface to mwillsey/egg for use in herbie

 [![Build Status](https://travis-ci.com/oflatt/egg-herbie.svg?branch=master)](https://travis-ci.com/oflatt/egg-herbie)